Darter90/Darter90/README.md

 I'm an Italian Front-end developer, a passionate geek and supporter of OpenSource and Free Software :penguin:.</br>

-In my spare time I practice martial arts :martial_arts_uniform:; I'm a longtime gamer:video_game: and an avid book reader :book:.
-And I like pizza:pizza:, of course.</br>
+In my spare time I practice martial arts :martial_arts_uniform:; I'm a longtime gamer :video_game: and an avid book reader :book:.
+And I like pizza :pizza:, of course.</br>

 Many says that I'm like a panda... so am I :panda_face: .